Parents wonder if kids are learning amid Los Angeles strike

-LOS ANGELES (AP) — A skeleton crew of substitutes welcomed students to Los Angeles schools Monday as tens of thousands of teachers walked off the job for the first time in three decades, but parents wondered how much their kids were learning in the nation’s second-largest school district.
+LOS ANGELES (AP) — Kathleen Whitehead vowed to keep her 14-year-old daughter home Tuesday, after the teen reported not learning much the day earlier at a Los Angeles high school staffed by a skeleton crew of substitutes as tens of thousands of teachers walked off the job in the nation’s second-largest school district.

-Educators and parents wearing ponchos created a sea of umbrellas as they packed streets in pouring rain to march from City Hall to district headquarters, pressing for higher pay and smaller class sizes that school officials say could bankrupt the system with 640,000 students.
-The rain-slicked streets filled with protesters contributed to heavy downtown traffic, but there were no major incidents or arrests.

-Teachers aim to build on the momentum of successful strikes nationwide that began last year in conservative states and have moved to the more union-friendly West Coast.
-But unlike those strikes that shut down many schools and forced parents to find other care for their kids, all 1,240 K-12 schools in the Los Angeles Unified School District were open.
+Whitehead said she grew “more and more irritated” as the ninth-grader texted that she and her classmates at Reseda High School were “shuffled from one large auditorium to the next” in big groups so they could be looked after by fewer adults.

 Most Read Nation & World Stories